mmesh/docs/docs/platform/networking/nodes.md

 ## Endpoints

-In mmesh terminology, the node IP along with the internal DNS name correspond with a node's `endpoint`.
+In mmesh terminology, the node IP along with the internal DNS name corresponds with a node's `endpoint`.

 A node will have at least one endpoint, although in some scenarios, as when the node is configured as a _`Kubernetes Gateway`_, it can have more.